 Katie at Embracing a Simpler Life understands this and shares how she has been able to keep her home tidier even though things have been crazy for her.

 Our purses can become quite a disaster.
-I’m always amazed what I find when I clean mine out.
+I’m always amazed by what I find when I clean mine out.
 How does change never seem to end up where it should go and instead ends up everywhere?

 Katie at Organizing Moms understands this issue and has some great advice for keeping your purse organized with pouches.
 This method is also great if you have multiple purses, it makes it easy to switch back and forth.